 This is a blue belt topic.

-Increase Your Productivity and Sales By 16 Times!!
-The 80/20 Principle asserts that a minority of causes, inputs or effort …
+Introducing the 80/20 Principal The 80/20 Principle asserts that a minority of causes, inputs or effort usually lead to a …

 This is 12Faces equivalent of Godzilla meets the Hulk!
 In our language it is the mixing of the 80/20 Rule, which promises up to 16x growth and the Theory of Constraints (TOC) approach, which describes the most liberating aspect of your production line.